-&lt;sup>30 The NATO Parliamentary Assembly, founded in 1955 with a Brussels-based secretariat, brings together 214 national parliamentarians from the nineteen NATO countries.
-Associate delegations from seventeen nations, nine with the status of Parliamentary Observer and the European Parliament also participate in a wide range of Assembly activities and meetings.
+29 The NATO Parliamentary Assembly, founded in 1955 with a Brussels-based secretariat, brings together 214 national parliamentarians from the nineteen NATO countries.
+Associate delegations from seventeen nations, nine with the status of Parliamentary Observer, and the European Parliament also participate in a wide range of Assembly activities and meetings.
 The OSCE Parliamentary Assembly and the Assembly of the Western European Union also send delegations to the Assembly.
-For a discussion of the role of the NATO PA, see the author's paper presented to the Fourth PCAF Workshop on Strengthening Parliamentary Oversight, July 12-14: 'The Role of the NATO Parliamentary Assembly', a paper prepared for the seminar on the parliamentary dimension of the European Security and Defence Policy, The Hague, 14 May 2001.
+For a discussion of the role of the NATO PA, see the author's paper presented to the Fourth PCAF Workshop on Strengthening Parliamentary Oversight, July 12-14, 2002: "The Role of the NATO Parliamentary Assembly."

-&lt;sup>31 The emergence of the European Security and Defence Policy (ESDP) has provoked discussion on the question of democratic accountability and a mini-institutional battle with the WEU Assembly and the European Parliament as chief protagonists.
-Like NATO, ESDP is inter-governmental and therefore direct accountability lies with national parliaments complemented by the work of the inter-parliamentary assemblies.
-However, the overlap of ESDP with the CFSP and with Commission-funded projects in post conflict areas such as the Balkans has given the European Parliament a toe in the water.
-The discussion continues.
-The recently created cooperative relationship between the European Parliament and the NATO PA also makes a contribution to this area and adds a much needed degree of transparency to the status of ESDP.
+30 The emergence of the European Security and Defence Policy (ESDP) has provoked discussion on the question of democratic accountability and has led to a mini-institutional battle, with the WEU Assembly and the European Parliament as chief protagonists.
+Like NATO, ESDP is intergovernmental, and therefore direct accountability lies with national parliaments complemented